 No two post-adoption relationships are exactly alike.
 Some adoptions are very open and have frequent communication, while others prefer to catch up with the occasional email and keep identifying information limited with a more closed adoption.
 That’s 100 percent up to you!

 Placing a baby for adoption in Florida means that you can create a personalized adoption plan that’s right for both you and your baby.
-Call 1-800-ADOPTION now to receive obligation-free information about adoption in Florida or get more free information online.
+Call 1-800-ADOPTION now to learn more about the benefits of adoption in Florida or get more free information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.